OISF/suricata/doc/userguide/unix-socket.rst

 The set of existing commands is the following:

 * command-list: list available commands
-* shutdown: this shutdown suricata
+* shutdown: this shutdown Suricata
 * iface-list: list interfaces where Suricata is sniffing packets
 * iface-stat: list statistic for an interface
 * help: alias of command-list